 The Project has achieved good progress toward an establishment of a comprehensive regulatory framework that was a high priority under the action plan for food safety, 2008-2012.
 Regulatory framework for tea, fruits and vegetables are harmonized and institutional responsibilities for certification, monitoring, inspection and enforcement have been clarified.
 Water and soil testing capacity of the 6 laboratories have been strengthened.
 The project provinces are effectively implementing the CFSMS and provincial food safety index to ensure benefits are realized.

 A total of 178,780 ha of SAZ schemes have been identified for safe agricultural production for tea, fruit and vegetables for the period 2010-2020 in the 16 project provinces.
 Significant infrastructure investment support is needed to implement SAZ models.
 As the regulatory and institutional framework for safe agriculture production is in place, continued and additional investment support beyond what can be provisioned under the Project to expand SAZ models is needed as it would generate significant positive economic, social and environmental impacts.
-Initial proposals for additional financing have been brought to the attention of ADB, who expressed willingness to explore the possibility of additional financing.
 In addition to health benefits, the SAZ models are expected to generate significant other benefits such as increased production of tea, fruits and vegetables (20-60% increase in productivity on average) due to land consolidation and improved infrastructure, reduced post-harvest losses, increased value of agriculture production due to even quality and food hygiene and safety, and increased employment opportunities for unskilled labors.
 However, the impact of project interventions is constrained by limited resources, which are distributed over so many provinces.
-Targeting fewer provinces will focus project resources to generate greater impacts and achieve more significant coverage of identified needs.

 The biogas development support under the Project has generated important lessons learned for the biogas development activities funded by ADB.
 These include the compatibility of the size of the digester to the heads of pigs/cattle in stock, so that all the animal manure can be treated by the biogas digester.
 Close monitoring of livestock population fluctuations will be needed to mitigate the risks associated with potential unmanaged surplus biogas (small size digester compared to the numbers of heads), which could harm the environment.
 The utilization of bio-slurry is influenced by the conditions of each household's set up; where households having agriculturally productive plots adjacent to their houses are able to more effectively utilize bio-slurry as organic fertilizer.
 For households who do not have large plots near their house, constructing additional facilities for bio-slurry storage (or compost pits) attached to the digester is necessary to avoid overflow of bio-slurry in the surrounding areas and/or discharging to the water body.